giodc/webba/README.md

-# Webbadeploy 🚀
+# WharfTales

-> **Easy, secure, and optimized web application deployment platform**
+Easy deployment platform for web applications using Docker and Traefik.

-Webbadeploy is an open-source platform that makes deploying WordPress, PHP, and Laravel applications as simple as clicking a button.
+WharfTales is an open-source platform that makes deploying WordPress, PHP, and Laravel applications as simple as clicking a button.
 Built with Docker for security and portability, it provides a clean web interface for managing multiple applications on a single Ubuntu server.

 ## ✨ Features